Council Approved Dropped Kerb Contractors

 Drop Kerb Specialists in Moorhaigh

-The work involves lowering the kerbstones and strengthening the pavement to create a ramp, and must solely be performed by an authorised company with Street Works Accreditation, and who have the necessary Public Liability insurance to comply with the local authorities regulations.
+The work involves lowering the kerbstones and strengthening the pavement to create a ramp, and must solely be performed by an authorised provider with Street Works Accreditation, and who have the necessary Public Liability insurance to comply with the local authorities regulations.

 Vehicle access cross overs consist normally of 3 or 4 dropped kerbs with a tapered or transition kerb on either side.
 The conventional maximum total width at road level for a VAC is 3.6 metres (i.e. normally 4 kerbs).